BabyBabaBabu/cidr-finder/README.md

 ## Overview

-A command line to retrieve CIDR info of a target during security engagements
+A command line tool to retrieve CIDR info of a target during security engagements

 ## What is **cidr-finder** ?